1300 262 821 3/12 Cannery Court, Tyabb, Vic 3913 Australia

 Drip Irrigation

 Because it’s built undergrown, the risks of water evaporation and runoff are minimal.
-You can essentially deliver water in the right amounts at the right time, so each plant gets exactly what it needs and when.
+You can essentially deliver water in the right amounts at the right time, all plants get the same amount of water at the same time.
 However, drip irrigation may require updating or repairing every couple of years, as it may get disturbed by tree roots as they grow.

 Gear-Driven Lawn Sprays

 Gear-driven sprinklers, or rotor sprinklers, are perfect for watering large lawn areas without wasting water.
 The sprinkler operates by rotating consistent streams of water over the landscape.
-Rain bird rotary nozzles are our preferred lawn sprayers, and they are available in many household or hardware shops.
+Rain bird rotary nozzles are our preferred lawn sprayers.

 In comparison to fixed sprinkler heads, which are normally used to cover smaller areas, gear-driven lawn sprays use rotating sprinkler heads to water the ground on rotation.
 Gear-driven rotors are very silent, rotate smoothly, and require lower maintenance.
 However, you should ensure that your sprinklers have 'head to head' coverage during installation to eliminate missing areas (dead patches from not being watered).
 A professional installer is highly recommended when installing this form of irrigation.